 Imagine that speeders who drive yellow cars are ticketed but speeders who drive other colored cars are not.
-Whether or not the traffic law explicitly singles out speeders in yellow cars, a system that reaches that result in practice would be unfair.
-In a death penalty system in which approximately 2% of known murderers are sentenced to death, fairness mandates that those few who are sentenced to death should be comparable to others who are sentenced to death – and worse than those who are not.
-A system in which the sentence of death depends more on the color of the victim or the county that the crime is committed in than on the severity of the offense is also arbitrary.
+Even if the law does not explicitly single out yellow cars, a system that consistently fines only the drivers of yellow cars would be unfair.
+In a death penalty system in which less than 2% of known murderers are sentenced to death, fairness mandates that those few who are sentenced to death should be guillty of more heinous crimes or have worse criminal records than those who are not.
+A system in which the likelihood of a death sentence depends more on the race of the victim or the county in which the crime was committed, rather than on the severity of the offense, is also arbitrary.

 Arbitrariness News & Developments - Current Year